 Taroko Gorge is the most essential stop along the way, this overlooks mountain valleys and river rapids and has the most amazing rock formations!

 Later you’ll visit the Eternal Spring Shrine, which is dedicated to the veterans of war, it is also arguably the most picturesque stop along the way.
 Next, you’ll visit Swallow Grotto to see 500 meters of marble canyon walls and an abundance of small cave and alcoves!

 However, these are just a few of the many great stop-offs you’ll experience during this incredible full-day tour!

 Thousand Island Lake and Pinglin Tea Plantation from Taipei

 This exquisite tour allows you to escape the city and enjoy the tranquil beauty of nature!
-You’ll visit the incredible Thousand Island Lake, that gets its name from the many tiny islands that are dotted around the lake!
+You’ll visit the incredible Thousand Island Lake, which takes its name from the many tiny islands dotted around the lake!